dative/dative-frontend-mix/README.md

 ### Notes on Dependencies

-This project aims to deliver a lightweight website, and this includes being aware of the number of npm dependencies and their size.
+This project starter aims to deliver a lightweight website, and this includes being aware of the number of npm dependencies and their size.

 **Think before adding a dependency.** Is it worth it?
 Can it be achieve with a few lines of code instead?